paulstansifer/unseemly/README.md

     cargo run

-Run an example programs:

-    cargo run src/examples/sum_list.≉

 ## Documentation

-Look at core_language_basics.txt for documentation of the language.
+Look at core_language_basics.md for documentation of the language.

 ## Related work